Social Justice

 The attorney for George Zimmerman, the man charged with fatally shooting unarmed teenager Trayvon Martin, has said his client might apologize.
 Attorney Mark O’mara said the teenager’s death is weighing heavy on him.

-George Zimmerman’s attorney, the man charged with fatally shooting unarmed teenager Trayvon Martin, has said his client might apologize.
-Attorney Mark O’mara said the teenager’s death is weighing heavy on Zimmerman.
+George Zimmerman’s attorney, who represents the man charged with fatally shooting unarmed teenager Trayvon Martin, said his client might apologize.
+According to attorney Mark O’Mara, the teenager’s death continues to weigh heavily on Zimmerman.

-“Understand that George fully well realizes that he was involved in some way in the death of another young man,” He does not take the result of that altercation lightly at all.
-That weighed on him, I would imagine, more than the isolation, more than the last six weeks, more probably than the threat of what is to come in the system.” lawyer Mark O’Mara told ABC News.
+“Understand that George realizes he was involved in the death of another young man,” O’Mara told ABC News.
+He added that Zimmerman does not take the outcome lightly.
+In fact, O’Mara said the weight of the shooting affects Zimmerman more than isolation, more than the past six weeks, and more than the uncertainty ahead.

-Zimmerman spent his first night in jail under protective custody where he could be watched at all times.
-Law enforcement sources told ABC News, the 28 year old “wept quite a bit” at night.
+After his arrest, Zimmerman spent his first night in jail under protective custody so officers could watch him at all times.
+Law enforcement sources told ABC News the 28‑year‑old “wept quite a bit” during the night.

 Zimmerman made his first court appearance on Thursday.
-During the appearance, Zimmerman dressed in a gray jail suit, said “Yes Sir” to basic questions in regards to the charge against him.
+During the hearing, he wore a gray jail suit and answered “Yes sir” to basic questions about the charge.

-Judge Mark E. Herr said he found probable cause to move ahead with the case and that an arraignment would be held on May 29 before another judge.
+Judge Mark E. Herr said he found probable cause to move forward with the case.
+As a result, the court scheduled an arraignment for May 29 before another judge.

 Discover more from Unheard Voices Magazine